 2. Data Other Than Direct Experience

-If expected mortality curves for a segment are being determined using data from a similar business segment (whether or not directly written by the company), the actuary shall document any similarities or differences between the two business segments (e.g., type of underwriting, marketing channel, average policy size, etc.).
-The actuary also shall document the data quality of the mortality experience of the similar business.
 Adjustments shall be applied to the data to reflect differences between the business segments, and margins shall be applied to the adjusted expected mortality curves to reflect the data uncertainty associated with using data from a similar but not identical business segment.
-The actuary shall document the adjustments and the margins applied.

 To the extent the mortality of a business segment is reinsured, any mortality charges that are consistent with the company’s own pricing and applicable to a substantial portion of the mortality risk also may be a reasonable starting point for the determination of the company’s expected mortality curves.
-The actuary shall document the application of such reinsurance charges and how they were used to set the company’s expected mortality curves for the segment.

 3. No Data Requirements

-When little or no experience or information is available on a business segment, the company shall use expected mortality curves that would produce expected deaths no less than using 100% of the 1994 Variable Annuity MGDB Mortality Table for a plus segment and expected deaths no greater than 100% of the Annuity 2000 Table for a minus segment.
+When little or no experience or information is available on a business segment, the company shall use expected mortality curves that would produce expected deaths no less than using 100% of the 1994 Variable Annuity MGDB Mortality Table for a plus segment and expected deaths no greater than 100% of the 2012 IAM Basic Mortality Table for a minus segment.
 If mortality experience on the business segment is expected to be atypical (e.g., demographics of target markets are known to have higher [lower] mortality than typical), these “no data” mortality requirements may not be adequate.

 4. Additional Considerations Involving Data